kalfasyan/desto/README.md

 - **Session Management**: Start, view, and kill `tmux` sessions with a single click.
 - **System Monitoring**: Real-time CPU, memory, and disk usage stats in the sidebar.
-- **Recipes & Custom Scripts**: Run predefined "recipes" (like recursive pattern search) or write your own bash scripts directly in the browser.
+- **Templates & Custom Scripts**: Run predefined templates (like recursive pattern search) or write your own bash scripts directly in the browser.
 - **Keep Alive Option**: Optionally keep sessions running after your script finishes.
 - **Live Log Viewer**: View live logs for each session in a scrollable, syntax-highlighted interface.
 - **Responsive UI**: Clean, modern interface built with [NiceGUI](https://nicegui.io/).